-Plan was ratified and approved by shareholders at the 2003 Annual Meeting of Shareholders.
-The Stock Plan provides grants of restricted stock to certain members of senior management chosen by the Committee.
-Target grants are established at the beginning of each year for each member of senior management chosen by the Committee, based on the achievement of the same quantitative factors used to determine bonuses payable under the Incentive Plan.
-The actual amount of the grants for a year is determined by the Committee after the end of the year based on the achievement of such quantitative factors, with the target award subject to being increased or decreased by the Committee based on the achievement of the same qualitative performance objectives used to determine the bonuses payable under the Incentive Plan.
+The variable component of compensation paid out as stock provides grants of restricted stock to certain members of senior management chosen by the Committee (the "plan participants"), and is governed by the Unitil Corporation 2003 Restricted Stock Plan ("Stock Plan").
+Target grants of restricted stock are established at the beginning of each year for plan participants, including the chief executive officer.
+The actual amount of each restricted stock grant is determined by the Committee based on the achievement of the same quantitative and qualitative factors used to determine bonuses payable under the Incentive Plan.
 The Committee anticipates annual Stock Plan grants, with each grant vesting over a four-year period.
-In April, 2004, the Committee granted a total of 10,700 shares to the members of senior management.
-The Committee will determine the 2005 Stock Plan grants at its meeting in March, 2005.
+In March, 2005, the Committee granted a total of 10,900 shares to the plan participants.
+In February, 2006 the Committee determined that the achievement of 2005 goals justified an aggregate 2006 Stock Plan grant of 14,375 shares to the plan participants.